Marine navigation: History

 Scene from the Odyssey (Ulysses' companions manage to free their ship from the Sirens' trap, while their leader listens to their song tied to the mast).
 5th century.

 Roman ship represented in a fresco of the 2nd or 3rd century in the port city of Ostia.
 The inscriptions reflect the name of the ship (Isis Giminiana), the name of the captain or magister (Farnaces, at the helm) and the name of the owner (Arascanius, in charge of the cargo).

-Roman sarcophagus from the 3rd century.
-It is the oldest representation of a spritsail.

-Byzantine ships in Classe (the port of Ravenna), depicted in a mosaic of Basilica of Sant'Apollinare Nuovo, 6th century.